eaeoz/website/exampleSite/content/posts/cloudflare-redirect.md

 type = "post"

 +++
--Login to Cloudflare
+- Login to Cloudflare

--Use the drop-down menu in the upper left of your screen and click your domain that you want the redirect to take place on.
+- Use the drop-down menu in the upper left of your screen and click your domain that you want the redirect to take place on.

--Click the DNS icon at the top of the screen.
+- Click the DNS icon at the top of the screen.

--Select CNAME using the drop-down options
+- Select CNAME using the drop-down options

--Add the sub domain in NAME
+- Add the sub domain in NAME

--Add your domain name in Domain name
+- Add your domain name in Domain name

--Leave TTL as automatic and Cloudclare enabled, click Add Record button.
+- Leave TTL as automatic and Cloudclare enabled, click Add Record button.

--Click Page Rules icon
+- Click Page Rules icon

--Click Create Page Rule button
+- Click Create Page Rule button

--Add alexa.example.com/* in the URL match field
+- Add alexa.example.com/* in the URL match field

--Click + Add a Setting, find Forwarding URL and click it
+- Click + Add a Setting, find Forwarding URL and click it

--Select the status code 301 - Permanent Redirect
+- Select the status code 301 - Permanent Redirect

--Add the Enter destination URL as http://example.com/alexaSkillDemo
+- Add the Enter destination URL as http://example.com/alexaSkillDemo

--Click Save and Deploy button.
+- Click Save and Deploy button.